mrconter1/PullRequestBenchmark/CONTRIBUTING.md

 Once you have identified a suitable PR, the next step is to document it for inclusion in the PullRequestBenchmark dataset.
 Please collect the following information:

-- **GitHub PR URL**: Provide the direct link to the PR.
-Example: `https://github.com/httpie/cli/pull/1178`
+- `GitHub_PR_URL`: The direct URL to the GitHub Pull Request.
-- **Type**: Categorize the PR.
-Common types include Bugfix, Feature, Improvement, Documentation, etc.
+- `Type`: The category of the Pull Request, such as Bugfix, Feature, Improvement, Documentation, Refactoring, etc.
-- **Rejection Reason (if applicable)**: Briefly describe the primary reason for rejection.
-Example: "Non-equivalent functionality"
+- `Outcome`: The status of the Pull Request, Approved or Rejected.
+- `RejectionReason`: If applicable, the primary caegory for the rejection of the Pull Request.
+- `Comment`: Additional remarks or context regarding the Pull Request, such as the significance of the contribution or specific aspects of the Pull Request that were notable.

 Please ensure that the PR documentation is clear, concise, and free of any personal opinions or subjective interpretations.